Feel the Love (Kids See Ghosts song): Composition and lyrics

 Musically, "Feel the Love" is an industrial track.
 The song features snare beat scatting that makes a "ka-ka-ka-ka" sound, with the drums having been contributed by Benny Blanco.
 Keys are contained within the song, which appear at the beginning of it and were labeled as "plinking."
 The song also includes synthesizers, and its production received comparisons to West's sixth studio album Yeezus (2013).

 "Feel the Love" is the only track on the album that includes no references to religion.
 Pusha T has the only full verse on the track, which includes him boasting.
-The sentiment expressed by Pusha T on the Daytona track "Infrared" is repeated with the line "I am not to be compared to you rappers, Eazy-Duz-It," which references posthumous rapper Eazy-E's 1988 debut studio album.
+The sentiment expressed by Pusha T on the Daytona track "Infrared" is repeated with the line "I am not to be compared to you rappers, Eazy-Duz-It", which references the late rapper Eazy-E's 1988 debut studio album.
 Pusha T's verse also features him assuring that "the details is [sic] ironed out."
 West contributes gun noises to the song, which last for nearly two minutes.
-The noises made by him follow the long tradition of using sound instead of words in popular music that the likes of Lady Gaga, Led Zeppelin, Ray Charles and Louis Armstrong have taken part in.
+The noises made by him follow the long tradition of using sound instead of words in popular music, which the likes of Lady Gaga, Led Zeppelin, Ray Charles and Louis Armstrong have taken part in.
 West's performance features scatting from him and was described as reminiscent of his nonsensical performance on "Lift Yourself", while some writers compared West's vocals to the music of fictional rapper Big Shaq.
 For the pre-chorus of the song, West shouts the line "Where the chorus?"
 Kid Cudi sings that he can "still feel the love" on the chorus, with him finding joy as well as purpose.